 What Gaye didn't know was that his own storms were just beginning.

-Sadly, seven months into his mission, political and social conflict erupted in Liberia, and Gaye found himself right in the middle.
+Sadly, seven months into his mission, political and social conflict erupted in Liberia.
 But even in his times of deepest trial, Gaye sought comfort from his new religion.

 "My faith in God is what kept me going," he says.
 "When I am faced with challenges, even situations where there seems to be no way out, I often remind myself of what the Lord has done for me in the past.
 I am wholly dependent on the Lord; in Him alone I put my trust."

 Even though Gaye had no role in the reign of President Doe, he became a hunted man—along with the rest of his Krahn tribe.
 To protect their families, most young Krahns joined the military to fight the rebels.
 Gaye, however, ignored the advice of his relatives to leave the country or join the military, opting to stay and complete his mission.
-And when the mission president and senior missionaries were forced to leave because the fighting was so close, Gaye and his companion continued conducting local sacrament meetings.
+And when the mission president and senior missionaries were forced to leave because of the fighting, Gaye and his companion continued conducting local sacrament meetings.

 Before long, the danger became insurmountable.
 Gaye and his companion were forced to lock themselves in the room of a small house with no food, water, or electricity, waiting out the passage of a group of rebels, whom Gaye describes as "ferocious young men" who "seemed to have the appetite for killing."
 The rebels went door to door, looking for Krahns.
 Gunfire rang out around Gaye and his companion, and the angry shouts of rebels were a near-constant presence—but Gaye comforted himself by singing "Come, Come, Ye Saints" in his mind.